Right to Acquire Mortgages Explained

 They’ll be able to help with:

-• Applying to the scheme: First, you will need to know whether you’re eligible before you can move forward with your mortgage.
+• Applying to the scheme: Before you can proceed with your mortgage, you must first determine whether you’re eligible.
 Click here for the Right to Acquire application forms.

 A mortgage broker who has experience arranging these types of home loans will be able to help you complete this application form to ensure this stage goes as smoothly as possible.